 An Increased Risk for Firefighters

 For me, these fires are personal.
 Most of Oklahoma’s firefighters are volunteers and my dad is one of them.
 My dad’s department was part of a task force sent to battle the western Oklahoma fires.
-He didn’t go this time, but he has been part of these types of task forces in the past.
 It can be scary because we rarely have contact with him while he is fighting fires.
 The families of firefighters just wait and hope their loved ones are safe.

 As summer approaches, I’m hoping this year won’t be too bad.
 Just under half of Oklahoma is experiencing a drought, and this is generally our wet season.
 Dry years mean more wildfires.
 This is the third year in a row that Oklahoma has had a megafire – a fire burning more than 100,000 acres.
 Last year a wildfire burned more than 830,000 acres, and the year before one burned nearly 400,000 acres on the Oklahoma/Kansas border.